-Many design and operational paradigms that are relevant to large-scale CPS have come and gone during the past \sim 40 years.
+During the past $\tilde{4}0$ years many paradigms relevant to large-scale CPS have come and gone.
 This section summarizes the evolution in the paradigms used to design and operate CPS at various levels of scale and complexity during this time.

-3.1 Early Paradigms
+A. Early Paradigms

 In the 1970s and 1980s, there was a tendency to build CPS via a tightly-coupled design paradigm, where most elements of these CPS were proprietary and controlled or built by a single system integrator.
-These systems were designed in a stovepipe manner with many silos and little reuse or sharing.
+These systems were designed in isolation with little reuse or sharing.
 Likewise, they were non-adaptive, e.g., if changes were made to requirements or the runtime environment many other parts of the systems could be adversely affected.

-In general, a key limitation of such a tightly-coupled design paradigm for CPS was that small changes made to the software or hardware could affect the correctness of almost any other part of the system [15].
+In general, a key limitation of such a tightly-coupled design paradigm for CPS was that small changes made to the software or hardware could affect the correctness of almost any other part of the system .
 Examples of these problematic changes include adjustments to requirements, implementation, infrastructure, operating systems, programming languages, middleware, and networks.
 As a result, these large-scale CPS were expensive to sustain and evolve, in addition to incurring vulnerabilities due to not being designed to connect to publically accessible networks, such as the Internet.

 This tightly-coupled design paradigm also was problematic due to the ways in which developers and operators traditionally provisioned, scheduled, and certified CPS.
 The operational capabilities and characteristics of traditional CPS were typified by the need to obtain all the required resources.
 If such a provisioning process goes smoothly, traditional CPS usually work well.
 If not all of the resources are acquired, however, there could be major issues and a CPS simply might not work as needed.
 The tight-coupling exhibited by such CPS was exacerbated by their stringent end-to-end QoS requirements, including bounded latency and absence of priority inversion.
-To meet these requirements, developers of traditional CPS typically locked down many implementation details, shared limited information between different system components, and allocated resources statically.
-While this strategy works for small CPS in closed stand-alone environments, it simply doesn't scale up to meet the needs of largescale CPS being developed and planned (e.g., based on emerging proposed industry standardization efforts, such as the Industrial Internet [16]).
+To meet these requirements, developers of traditional CPS typically hard-coded many implementation details, shared limited information between system components, and allocated resources statically.
+While this strategy works for small CPS in closed stand-alone environments, it simply doesn't scale up to meet the needs of large-scale CPS being developed and planned (e.g., based on emerging proposed industry standardization efforts, such as the Industrial Internet [9].
 Moreover, it is not feasible to leverage commodity computing clouds as the basis for these types of CPS due to their reliance on statically provisioning and aversion to sharing.

-3.2 Recent R&D Progress
+B. Recent R&D Progress

 Over the past decade, there have been tremendous advances in research and development for CPS, as well as evolution in the adoption and application of newer design paradigms.
 For example, cutting-edge CPS in both military and civilian domains are more layered and componentized than those of previous decades.
-In particular, modern large-scale CPS include layers of network, operating system, middleware, and programming language standardization and have become more robust at the infrastructure level.
-Moreover, advances in loosely coupled CPS software and system architecture have improved, so that when problems arise, properly programmed systems are able to cope through on-line adaptation.
+In particular, modern largescale CPS include layers of network, operating system, middleware, and programming language standardization and have become more robust at the infrastructure level.
+Moreover, advances in loosely coupled CPS software and system architecture have improved, so that when problems arise, properly programmed systems are able to cope through online adaptation.

-A further benefit of these modern, less tightly coupled large-scale CPS is that solutions are potentially more cost-effective to evolve and retarget.
+A further benefit of these modern, less tightly coupled large-scale CPS is that solutions are potentially more costeffective to evolve and retarget.
 Developers are less apt to have to backtrack and recertify an entire CPS when minor changes are made, which is a key cost-driver for sustainability in legacy CPS.
 Consequently, changes can be made to a CPS environment, requirements, and aspects of implementation, including those that are hidden behind component or module boundaries.